 Data, photographs, maps, and other information created, collected, prepared, maintained, and published pursuant to R.C.
-1504.02(A)(6) by the Ohio Department of Natural Resources' (ODNR) Division of Real Estate and Land Management are public records for purposes of R.C.
-149.43.
-If ODNR stores, produces, organizes, or compiles public records in such a manner that enhances the value of data or information included therein, it may charge for copies an amount that includes the additional costs of copying the information in such enhanced or "value-added" format.
+1504.02(A)(6) by the Ohio Department of Natural Resources' (ODNR) Division of Real Estate and Land Management are public records.
+If ODNR stores, produces, organizes, or compiles public records in a way that enhances the value of data or information included therein, it may charge for copies an amount that includes the additional costs of copying the information in such enhanced or "value-added" format.
 R.C.
 1501.01, which authorizes the director of ODNR to "publish and sell" data, reports, and information, does not authorize the director to charge an amount more than its actual cost for providing copies of the records created and maintained pursuant to R.C.
 1504.02(A)(6).